 Coming back from some time in Europe and having only worked with my brain for over a year (except for this project), the time felt right for a physical challenge.
 Drawing inspiration from this other computer parts table, I opened FreeCAD, got drawing and in an evening came up with a design of my own: something less imposing, with more modern lines, all without sacrificing the “sarcophagus” effect.

-This is not a how-to so I will spare the building details but for those that are interested, feel free to leave a comment or write me.
+This is not a how-to so I will spare the building details but for those that are interested, feel free to download the CAD file, leave a comment or write me.
 Basically, the table is build around a frame of particle board which also serves as the bed for the parts.
 At both ends of the frame are two dark walnut glue-ups with some chamfering all finished with several coats danish oil.
 Frankly I was not expecting the end-result to be so stunning, the images do not do it justice.
 The panes of glass fit in a grove carved in the leg members and with the top glass being 10mm (3/8), this makes one solid and stiff piece of furniture.
 It takes two fully gown men to move it around.

 The table is lit up from two led strips at a 45 degree so they can illuminate both the top and their respective side.
 Powering the strip is the actual only functional circuit of the whole display: a switching power supply I built for the occasion (also something that had been sitting on a shelf for a couple of years).

 Money-wise, the project was a bit on the expensive side.
 I did maximize reuse and recycling, but as every woodworker will confirm, precious wood will cost you, in fact a lot more that what is normally found in hardware stores.
 Add to the total the price of thick custom cut glass panels and the addition is somewhere around 400$.
 A coffee table at Ikea is a tenth of that price, but the commonalities ends with function: there is nothing like the quality, craftsmanship, the beauty of a solid piece of wood furniture.